Pike River disaster: Evidence of further human remains found in mine where 29 men died - NZ Herald

 The Pike River Recovery Agency earlier safely recovered the tunnel as far as the roof fall at the end of the drift in February at a cost of $51 million, more than double the original budget.

-He confirmed the Pike River agency is at the end of its budget and said advice from police and the agency point towards a recovery being "impossible", Little said.
+Little confirmed the Pike River agency is at the end of its budget and said advice from police and the agency point towards a recovery being "impossible".

 Bernie Monk, whose son Michael died in the disaster, said after last month's discovery of remains the Government, WorkSafe and police had let the families down.